Properties of flat-spectrum radio-loud Narrow-Line Seyfert 1 Galaxies: Discussion

 Czerny et al. (2009), supported by Wu (2009), proposed a radiative instability in the accretion disk to explain the intermittent activity in young radio sources.
 RLNLS1s have all accretion luminosities sufficiently high to be in the radiation-pressure dominated regime (Moderski \& Sikora 1996, Ghosh \& Abramowicz 1997; see Foschini 2011b for the application to RLNLS1s), where Czerny's theory applies.
-The timescale of the active phase in the case of low-mass AGN, such as NLS1s, could be very small, of the order of tens-to-hundreds of years (Czerny et al. 2009).
-Therefore, the low kinetic power of the jet due to the small mass of the central black hole, the short periods of activity, and a frustrating nearby environment rich in interstellar gas and photons, are the sufficient ingredients to explain the lack of extended radio relics.
-As suggested by Doi et al. (2012), such structures might appear only in the sources with largest black hole masses, which in turn might be in the final stages of their cosmological evolution before changing into broad-line AGN.
+The timescale of the active phase in the case of low-mass AGNs, such as NLS1s, could be very small, of the order of tens-to-hundreds of years (Czerny et al. 2009).
+Therefore, the low kinetic power of the jet due to the low mass of the central black hole, the short periods of activity, and a frustrating nearby environment rich in interstellar gas and photons, are the sufficient ingredients to explain the lack of extended radio relics.
+As suggested by Doi et al. (2012), such structures might appear only in the sources with greatest black hole masses, which in turn might be in the final stages of their cosmological evolution before changing into broad-line AGNs.

-Another possibility is the aborted jet model proposed by Ghisellini et al. (2004), which in turn could also explain the difference between radio-loud and radio-quiet AGN.
+Another possibility is the aborted jet model proposed by Ghisellini et al. (2004), which in turn could also explain the difference between radio-loud and radio-quiet AGNs.
 In this case, the jet has insufficient power to escape from the central black hole and falls back.
-The spectral characteristics in the X-ray band could be an index generally steeper than usual for Seyferts (that is $\alpha_{\rm x}\sim 1$), large equivalent-width fluorescent iron lines, and a ``steeper when brighter'' behaviour of the light curves.
-J0324+3410 might be a good candidate, being also the only with a detected Fe\,K$\alpha$ line.
+The spectral characteristics in the X-ray band could be an index generally steeper than usual for Seyferts (that is $\alpha_{\rm x}\sim 1$), significant equivalent-width fluorescent iron lines, and a steeper-when-brighter behaviour of the light curves.
+J0324+3410 might be a good candidate, also because it is the only one with a detected Fe\,K$\alpha$ line.
 However, the X-ray flux and spectral index values (Online Material Table 5) do not reveal any significant trend.
 We note that high-flux periods have both harder and steeper indices.
-We can speculate that a jet might be sometimes aborted (``steeper when brighter'') or launched (``harder when brighter'').
+We can speculate that a jet might sometimes be aborted (steeper when brighter) or launched (harder when brighter).
 The rather obvious question is then what determines one or the other?